C-Nedelcu/talk-to-chatgpt/README.md

 # UPDATE 14/04/2023: OpenAI have changed the ChatGPT URL from chat.openai.com/chat to chat.openai.com, as a result the extension in v2.0.0 and below no longer works.
 I have submitted v2.0.1 to the Google Play Store, which fixes the issue.
 V2.0.1 is currently pending review, should be available within the next few days.
-Meanwhile, you can download and install the extension manually through dev mode.
+Meanwhile, you can download and install the extension manually through dev mode (instructions given below in 'How to install' section).

 **Talk-to-ChatGPT** is a Google Chrome extension that allows users to talk with the ChatGPT AI using their voice (speech recognition), and listen to the bot's answer with a voice (text-to-speech), rather than just by typing.
 With this tool, users can speak to the AI and receive spoken responses, making the interaction feel more natural and conversational.
 This could be useful in a variety of settings where it would be helpful to have a more human-like interaction with an AI.